RBoshae/rshell/README.md

 make
 ```

-Assuming all went well, the rshell executable should be located in the bin
+Assuming all went well, you are now ready to run rshell.
+The rshell executable
-subdirectory.
-Navigate to the bin subdirectory and execute the rshell
+is located in the bin subdirectory.
+Navigate to the bin subdirectory to run the program
 program.

 ```
 cd bin
 ./rshell
 ```
-You are now ready to run rshell.

 # Some Notes on the Code
 A primary objective in creating rshell was implementing common design